rudolfgrauberger/sonar-cxx-wiki/Code-checkers.md

 * due to its dynamic nature, the false positives rate is very low (Given good maintained suppression files, of course)
 * it is able to find serious issues which are often hard to detect otherwise

 Just tell Valgrind to generate XML output.
 The 'tool' option isn't necessary as 'memcheck' is the default one.
 Make sure the binaries contain debug info.
+The actual call should look something like:

 ```BASH
 valgrind --xml=yes --xml-file=report.xml <program> <arguments>